CD3/libInterpolate/README.md

 This library provides classes to perform various types of function interpolation (linear, spline, etc).

+Features:
+  - Simple, consistent interface for all interpolator.
+This makes it easy to swap interpolators.
+  - Type erased `AnyInterpolator` container can hold each of the implemented interpolators.
+This can be used to select the interpolation method at runtime.
+  - 2D Irregular Grid methods can be used to "fill in" missing data on a 2D grid.

 Currently implemented methods are:

 - 1D Interpolation